ldoocy/project_template/README.md

     * 3a.
 Which individual differences are likely to result in varying reactions to physical structures designed to elicit certain behaviors?
     * 3b.
 How can we optimize building design to account for individual differences in people?

+The present study serves as a starting point by examining a single personality variable in combination with the social force model, and how this extended model influences collective behavior differently based on the physical environment.

 ## Expected Results